 Staying in a care home temporarily (respite or convalescence)

-The property won’t be counted if you are going to a care home temporarily or if you are having a means test because you want to receive home care.
+The property won’t be counted if you are going to a care home temporarily.
+Also it won’t be counted if you are having a means test because you want to receive home care.

 Separated and not living together but you jointly own the property